Comprehensive Training and Evaluation on Deep Reinforcement Learning for Automated Driving in Various Simulated Driving Maneuvers: Results and discussion

 From Tables \ref{t:comp}, \ref{t:round}, \ref{t:int}, \ref{t:merge} and \ref{t:race}, one can see that in most cases the DQN with modified reward function (DQN-M) and the TRPO with modified reward function (TRPO-M) outperform the DQN and TRPO models with the baseline reward functions, especially with regards to the onlane rate.

 Between the DQN and TRPO models, the models trained by TRPO tend to perform somewhat better in most cases.

 Furthermore, looking at Tables \ref{t:complex-DQN-cross}, \ref{t:complex-TRPO-cross}, \ref{t:round-DQN-cross}, \ref{t:inters-DQN-cross}, \ref{t:race-DQN-cross} and \ref{t:merge-DQN-cross}, it is observed that the models trained on \textit{ComplexRoads} indeed tend to perform better than the other models in the cross-evaluation, especially in keeping a high onlane rate.
 This is due to various traffic situations represented in the \textit{ComplexRoads} environment, as well as the fact that the starting location of the car during training on \textit{ComplexRoads} was randomized, meaning that the car can experience various driving situations.
-And this will prevent the model from merely `memorizing' the environment but instead better learning to master the maneuvers with interact to the randomly generated environments.
+This will also prevent the model from merely `memorizing' the environment, but instead learning better to master the maneuvers to interact with the randomly generated environments.

 Due to the size of \textit{ComplexRoads}, training on it was very computationally intensive, especially with a large amount of simulated surrounding cars.
 Non-ego cars get destinations assigned randomly and drive around scripted, meaning they follow deterministic driving rules to drive `perfectly' and receive a new destination upon reaching the previous one.
 Thus, this study opted to train the model with a relatively few surrounding cars, meaning that the model does not get to interact with other cars as often as in the other environments.
-Thus, it resulted in a higher collision rate when evaluated in the other environments with more surrounding cars.
+Due to this, it resulted in a higher collision rate when evaluated in the other environments with more surrounding cars.
 When the computational resource is abundant, by adding more surrounding cars into the \textit{ComplexRoads} environment, this reduced awareness of the ego car can be reduced.

-All in all, it is verified that the designed \textit{ComplexRoads} indeed contribute the training of a more flexible and adaptive driving model.
+All in all, it is verified that the designed \textit{ComplexRoads} indeed contributes to the training of a more flexible and adaptive driving model.
 All the testing scenarios and results are better demonstrated in the appendix with the demo videos also provided at \href{https://drive.google.com/drive/folders/1IrXCxATJucIpF3RUARRVpJfQUITcJ3z8}{https://shorturl.at/oLP57}.